 The BScN program is an annual selection based program based on a combination of GPA and CASPer assessment.
 You must meet a minimum GPA of 2.33 in order to be considered, based on your 18 required university transfer credits.
 If you are taking university transfer courses at VCC, you do not need to request to have your VCC transcripts sent to the Admissions office.

 If you are applying for a September intake, any in progress pre-requisite courses must be completed in the fall term of the previous year (September to December of the year before your intake).
 You must also complete your CASPer test by the published deadlines.
 The CASPer assessment is valid for one admission cycle only.
 CASPer results are not provided to applicants by CASPer or VCC.
-Please see the CASPer link above for date information.
+Please see the CASPer Information for Prospective Students for details.
 The Math assessment is valid for one year only.
 Applicants that do not meet all of the program requirements cannot be assessed for selection and their application will be cancelled.

 Acceptable university level courses: If you completed your university level courses in BC, you are strongly encouraged to check the transferability of your courses to VCC in the BC Transfer Guide.
 Only transferable courses meet the educational requirements (for example, BCIT BHSC 1200 is not accepted for BIOL 1120/1220 credits).
 In the BC Transfer Guide, remember to enter the institution you completed your course at in the 'from' field and VCC in the 'to' field.

 - Note: If your courses were completed outside of BC, or if you have questions about the transferability of your courses, please call 604.871.7000, option 2 to make an appointment with an Advisor.

 - November 2, 2023, 8 pm: CASPer test date

 - December 5, 2023, 8 pm: CASPer test date

 - December 31, 2023: All pre-requisite academic courses must be complete